Home | Saltwater Flies | Fly Tying Materials | Saltwater Fly Fishing Accessories

 Saltwaterflies.com was founded by Chris Windram in the spring of 1997.
-Mr. Windram began his career as a professional saltwater fly tier in the early nineteen-nineties, when the demand for quality saltwater flies was growing, and the supply of well-tied and well-designed flies was non-existant in many places.
+Mr. Windram began his career as a professional saltwater fly tier a few years earlier when the demand for quality saltwater flies was growing, and the supply of well-tied and well-designed flies was non-existant in many places.
 Mr. Windram made the commitment to tying saltwater flies full time by 1994, and was soon selling flies to top-end fly shops in various locations along the East Coast of the United States from Maine to Florida.
 Flies in hand, Chris would often travel to these shops on sales calls, and this created opportunities to sample the local fishing as well.
 Time not spent tying flies was spent fishing intensively, which provided chances to learn, improve fly fishing skills and ultimately to the designing and refinement of a series of saltwater fly patterns which remain important, productive patterns for many anglers to this day.
-A dedication to quality and service helped to round out Mr. Windram's excellent reputation as a full-time professional saltwater fly tyer.
+A dedication to quality and service helped to round out Mr. Windram's reputation as a full-time professional saltwater fly tyer.

 Mr. Windram's flies have been included in such fine books as Deke Meyer's Saltwater Flies - Over 700 of the Best, published in the mid-nineties, and later in Innovative Saltwater Flies by Bob Veverka, one of the finest and most beautiful books ever published on the subject.
 Saltwater fly tying and fishing articles penned by Chris at this time appeared in a variety of regional and national fishing publications.

 With the growing popularity of the internet in the mid to late nineties, Mr. Windram and made the jump from selling his custom-tied saltwater flies at wholesale to fly shops, to creating an online catalog of flies and tying materials available to tiers and anglers worldwide.
-Together, Chris and his wife Jennifer Windram attended many Fly Fishing shows around the country, travelling as far away as San Mateo, California to get the word out about Saltwaterflies.com.
+Together, Chris and his wife Jennifer attended many Fly Fishing shows around the country, travelling as far away as San Mateo, California to get the word out about Saltwaterflies.com.
 As word began to spread about Saltwaterflies.com, Chris and Jennifer found that it was no longer as important to travel to promote Saltwaterflies.com, as word-of-mouth quickly spread among internet fly tiers about the quality of the products and service offered.
 Word-of-mouth and customer posts on internet fly fishing forums remain our best advertising, because folks tell it like it is.
 We are very pleased that so many fly tiers and anglers have provided us with the opportunity to serve them, and we pledge to continue to provide the level of quality and service that we have become known for.

 Here at Saltwaterflies.com, we have a few basic precepts when it comes to the flies and materials that we offer.
 For fly tying materials, our concept is simple: we closely inspect all materials that we receive for quality - if we would not tie with it, we will not send it to you - our customer.
 We refuse or discard any materials that do not meet these standards.
 Some of these materials which don't quite meet standards, but still have some degree of usefulness we donate to youth fly tying programs who request such materials so that the younger generations will have a chance to experiment while learning to tie with an instructor.